The principal aim of South Lanarkshire Health and Social Care Partnership is to improve the health and wellbeing of the people in the area.

-There are three district general hospitals in the area - Hairmyres, Monklands and Wishaw General Hospital.
+There are three district general hospitals in the area - University Hospital Hairmyres, University Hospital Monklands and University Hospital Wishaw.

 Each of these hospitals has an accident and emergency (A&E) department and provides a range of specialist medical and surgical services.
-Maternity services are based at Wishaw General Hospital.
+Maternity services are based at University Hospital Wishaw.

 Primary health care is provided in the community and includes general practitioners (GPs), dentists, pharmacists, health visitors and a wide range of health professionals.